-We will consider all forms and styles of comedy, including single-cam, multi-cam, in-studio, sketch and standup.
-However, our current focus is on finding single-camera, contemporary comedies that are grounded in reality.
+Our current focus is on finding single-camera, contemporary comedies that are grounded in reality.
 We want programs with relatable settings, scenarios, themes and stories which feature entertaining but realistic characters.
-Humour should be generated from small everyday stories and character.
-We want our comedies to reflect a world that is familiar to, and will resonate with, a broad Canadian audience.
-Ideally, we are looking for episodic shows that can run for 13 episodes per season, for multiple seasons.
+We want our comedies to reflect a world that is familiar to, and will resonate with, a Canadian audience.

 What kind of material do you want to see in my submission?

 Submissions may take the form of a pitch document, bible, outline, treatment or script.
+It is best to use one of these formats and avoid sending original source materials (books, feature screenplays, articles, etc.) or one line story ideas as we do not produce content in house and therefore, do not option original materials or purchase story ideas.
 Proposals should consider the schedule, audience, personality and priorities of the network.

 What should be included in my submission?

-While there is no formal set of requirements on what should be included in a proposal, it is important to ensure that as much information as necessary is provided to portray a complete picture of your vision, while keeping the volume of material to a minimum.
-Our scripted programming department reviews over 1,000 comedy proposals, scripts and pitches every year, so shorter materials (three to five pages) are preferred.
-A short document allows us to evaluate as quickly as possible whether the concept is a priority under the current programming strategy, and whether it is a candidate for further discussion and consideration.
+While there is no formal set of requirements on what should be included in a proposal, it is important to ensure that as much information as necessary is provided to portray a complete picture of your vision while keeping the volume of material to a minimum.
+Our scripted programming department reviews over 1,000 comedy scripts and pitches every year, so shorter materials (three to five pages) are preferred.
+A short document allows us to evaluate as quickly as possible whether the concept and writing style is in line with our programming strategy, and whether it is a candidate for further discussion and consideration.

 Submissions can include, but are not limited to:

 Please be sure to include a fully executed Submission Release Form.
-Unfortunately, we cannot review materials prior to receipt of this executed release.
+We cannot review materials prior to the receipt of this executed release.

 At the CBC, inclusion and diversity are a priority.
 This means reflecting all of our regions and our country's multicultural and multiracial nature.